atomisthq/docs/docs/developer/prerequisites.md

 ```

 Once you have `node` and `npm` available, it is a good idea to update
-to the latest version of NPM using the following command.
+to the latest version of npm using the following command.

 ```
 npm install -g npm